pmayd/OPT/schlacht11_test-alt.Tanoa/README.md

 ## How to use:

 Do not edit in any file!
 Everything you can change you can found in the different setup files.
-First and importants setup file is the `setup.sqf` <-- there you can find the most settings.
+First and importants setup file is the `setup/setup.sqf` <-- there you can find the most settings.
 For a little bit more finetuning have a look in the `setup_classnames.sqf`.
 Here you make further settings.
-Some are important for the function of choosen options in the `setup.sqf`.
+Some are important for the function of choosen options in the `setup/setup.sqf`.
 Third file is the `setup_publicvariable.sqf` --> in this file you have to define every publicVariable you want to use.
 This file is executed only one time and only from the server.